Arrests in $78m Kenya corruption scandal

 Neither she nor Mr Ndubai have commented publicly on their arrest.

 Kenya country has been plagued by corruption scandals.
-According to a March report by the auditor general, some $400m of pubic funds could not be accounted for.
+According to a March report by the auditor general, some $400m of public funds could not be accounted for.

 In recent weeks fraudulent payments of $30m have been uncovered at the National Cereals and Produce Board (NCPB).
 Meanwhile, multi-million dollar contracts were awarded to friends and family of employees at electricity utility Kenya Power.